Delivers café-grade black coffee and Americanos at the press of a button, with fast heat-up and fuss-free daily cleaning.

 Why pick Jura E4

-• Automatic cleaning prompts and filter support keep maintenance minimal
+- Automatic rinse prompts and filter support keep daily maintenance simple

-• Great for households that drink black coffee and Americanos
+- Great for households that mostly drink black coffee and Americanos

 Why pick Barista Express

-• PID temp control, pressure gauge and conical burr grinder onboard
+- PID temperature control, pressure gauge, and an onboard conical burr grinder

-• Better milk texture potential once you learn the steam wand
+- Better milk texture potential once you get comfortable with the steam wand

-• Ideal for latte and cappuccino fans on a reasonable budget
+- Ideal for latte and cappuccino fans who want strong value

-Bottom line: Want maximum ease with strong black coffee and zero milk cleanup?
+Bottom line: Want maximum convenience with great black coffee and no milk system to clean?
 Choose Jura E4.
-Want to learn espresso and steam milk with hands-on control?
+Want to learn espresso and milk drinks with hands-on control?
 Choose Barista Express.

 Read more: Jura E4 review, Breville Barista Express review.